 5. Friends don’t talk to me anymore

 As mentioned in #4, grief and loss are not yet common topics of conversation.
-As a society in the western world we have largely become unaccustomed to be with the bereaved in a supportive role.
-Loss also brings up existential issues, which can lead to fear and insecurity in people.
+As a society in the western world, we have largely become unaccustomed to be with the bereaved in a supportive role.
+The loss also brings up existential issues, which can lead to fear and insecurity in people.
 Not knowing the ‘right’ words to say or the ‘correct’ way to connect, many stay away or believe the bereaved ‘needs time’.
 Another reason friends stay away is that the bereaved, at least at the beginning phase after the loss has occurred, often need to talk a lot about what has happened and about the person they have lost.
 This need can tire out many well-intended friends.

 6. People say horrible things

 As described before, speechlessness and helplessness in the face of tragic events can lead to hopeless attempts at trying to help and saying the most unhelpful things.
-Remembering their well-meant intentions and at the same time letting them know what would be more helpful instead are both ways to support our society become better equipped at being with the unavoidable of life and death.
+Remembering their well-meant intentions and at the same time letting them know what would be more helpful instead are both ways to support our society to become better equipped at being with the unavoidable of life and death.

 7. My friends have forgotten me

-In most cases this statement has a couple of causes: either the friends believe that the bereaved does not want to talk and needs time themselves or they have become overwhelmed with the sadness and pain they see their friend go through.
+In most cases this statement has a couple of causes: either the friends believe that the bereaved do not want to talk and needs time themselves or they have become overwhelmed with the sadness and pain they see their friend go through.

 8. Differences in grieving